 Tumor DNA sequencing

-In order to determine specific personalized treatment options, we immediately ordered a tumor DNA sequencing panel for Korey.
-We decided on the Foundation One CDX, because it’s one of the only FDA approved sequencing panels, which is an important consideration given that we wanted to consider all options, including off label drugs and clinical trials.
+In order to determine specific personalized treatment options, we immediately ordered an FDA approved tumor DNA sequencing panel for Korey, so that we could consider all options, including off label drugs and clinical trials.

 Importantly, this test also looks at changes in microsatellite instability (MSI) and damage to genes involved in mismatch repair (MMR).
 It also determines the amount of mutations per million base pairs of DNA.
 These additional tests are important because they can indicate whether immune checkpoint inhibitors could play a role in Korey’s treatment.